-Customers approved for coverage under the Transplant Extended Eligibility Program are enrolled in an AHCCCS Health Plan.
+Customers approved for coverage under the Transplant Extended Eligibility Program are enrolled in an AHCCCS Complete Care (ACC) plan.

 The customer must pay a share of cost if transplanted while on this program.
 See MA1205 for more information on customer costs for the Transplant Extended Eligibility Program.